griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Goals:**

-- Run quality check before and after cleaning up your data
+- Run a quality check with `fastqc` before and after trimming
-- Familiarize yourself with the options for Fastqc to be able to redirect your output
+- Familiarize yourself with the options for `fastqc` to be able to redirect your output
-- Perform adapter trimming on your data
+- Perform adapter trimming and data cleanup on your data using `fastp`
 - Familiarize yourself with the output metrics from adapter trimming
+- Examine `fastqc` and/or `multiqc` reports for the pre- and post-trimmed data

 **Q4.)** What metrics, if any, have the samples failed?
 Are the errors related?

 **Q5.)** What average percentage of reads remain after adapter trimming?
 Why do reads get tossed out?

-**Q6.)** What sample has the largest number of reads after trimming?
+**Q6.)** What sample has the largest number of reads after trimming/cleanup?

 ## Part 2: Data alignment